andreipfeiffer/css-in-js/README.md

 This analysis is intended to be **objective** and **unopinionated**:
 - I have not built my own CSS-in-JS library.
-- I don't work on any of these libraries.
+- I don't work on any of the libraries reviewed here.
-- I have **no intention or motivation of _promoting_ or _trashing_** either of them.
+- I have **no intention or motivation for _promoting_ or _trashing_** either of them.
 - I have **no prior experience** with any CSS-in-JS solution, so I'm **not biased** towards any of them.
 - I have **equally used** all the solutions analyzed here, which also means I have **no extensive experience** with any of them.
 So, you can safely say _I'm a jack of all ~~trades~~ CSS-in-JS libraries, but master of none_.

 <br />

 👎 **What you WON'T FIND here?**
-- which solution is _"the best"_, as I'll not add any subjective grading;
+- which solution is _"the best"_, as I'll not add any grading, which would also be highly subjective;
 - which solution is _"the fastest"_, as I'm not concearned about rendering performance metrics (you can checkout [necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);
-- what solution should you pick for your next project, because I have no idea what your project is and what your goals are;

 <br />

 👍 **What you WILL FIND here?**
 - an overview of (almost) all CSS-in-JS solutions available at this date (see _last update_ on top) that we've tried to integrate into a **Next.js v10 + TypeScript** empty project, with __minimal effort__;
-- a limited set of **quantitative metrics** that allowed me to evaluate these solutions, which might help you as well;
+- a limited set of **quantitative metrics** that allowed us to evaluate these solutions, which might help you as well;
 - an additional list of **qualitative personal observations**, which might be either minor details or deal-breakers when choosing a particular solution.

 The libraries are not presented in any particular order.
 If you're interested in a brief __history of CSS-in-JS__, you should checkout the [Past, Present, and Future of CSS-in-JS](https://www.youtube.com/watch?v=75kmPj_iUOA) insightful talk by Max Stoiber.